 Well another week down means another recipe for something baked and delicious because that seems to be the extent of my recipe creativity lately.
-Considering I’ve eaten chickpea risotto in some for every day for lunch for the last few weeks (it’s a great vehicle for lots of different veggies and flavours and the chickpeas are packed with protein and fibre), I should probably start upping the creativity a bit in that regard.
-But until I feel motivated enough to do so, you’re just going to have to enjoy all the comfort baking I’ve been doing 😉
+Considering I’ve eaten chickpea risotto in some form every day for lunch for the last few weeks (it’s a great vehicle for lots of different veggies and flavours and the chickpeas are packed with protein and fibre), I should probably start upping my creativity a bit in that regard.
+But until I feel motivated enough to do so you’re just going to have to enjoy all the comfort baking I’ve been doing 😉

 This week’s recipe is a grain-free spin on a regular banana bread.
 I have been gluten-free since 2011 and don’t generally eat tons of grains in my day-to-day life by virtue of me being incredibly carbohydrate sensitive.
 I can look at a bowl of rice and throw my blood sugar out of whack, so when I’m home I focus on a more Paleo-style of eating to support my personal gut health.

 Coconut flour is quite high in fibre and so can be a very dense option to cook with.
 I always blend my coconut flour with tapioca to help make the texture lighter and to help bind everything together.
 You cannot use coconut flour one-to-one in any recipe because it absorbs so much liquid that you will end up with an inedible hockey puck.
 My general ratio when emulating regular flour with it is 1/4-1/3 cup coconut flour to 3/4-2/3 cups tapioca starch.